SACEMA/reinfectionsBelinda/README.md

 The output of this is saved in the `sbv/plots` directory.

 ## Simulation-based validation for third infections
-The simulation-based validation done for the third infections in *** is very similar to the simulation based validation for reinfections in the previous section.
+The simulation-based validation done for the third infections in Chapter 3 is very similar to the simulation based validation for reinfections in the previous section.

 ### Additional utils
 The following utils are generated in additional to the utils being generated for the overall project: